Transitional Care Management

 At a minimum, documentation for TCM must include:

-• Date the beneficiary was discharged
+- Date the patient was discharged

-• Date of the face-to-face visit
+- Date of the face-to-face visit

-• The complexity of medical decision making (moderate or high)
+- The complexity of medical decision-making (moderate or high)

 Who in my organization should I engage when designing and implementing TCM?